chithresh-phy/qe-install-script/README.md

-## Scripts to compile and install Multiple Versions of QuantumEspresso (including the latest version) for parallel computing from source
+## Script to compile and install Multiple Versions of QuantumEspresso (including the latest version) for parallel computing from source

 **This Script can install Quantum Espresso versions: 7.3.1 (Latest), 7.2!**

 ##### Installing and Running
+open your Terminal and run:
 ```bash
 sudo apt install wget
 wget https://raw.githubusercontent.com/chithresh-phy/qe-install-script/main/qe-install -P ~/Downloads